uAckerman/Docker-Container-Hardening-Baseline/README.md

 # Docker-Container-Hardening-Baseline
-I implemented the container security baseline, focused on reducing the impact of container compromise through _**least privilege, runtime isolation, and defensive security controls**_.
+I implemented the container security hardening baseline, focused on reducing the impact of container compromise through _**least privilege, runtime isolation, and defensive security controls**_.

 # Scope and Assumptions